ftCommunity/tx-pi-apps/packages/config/README.md

 ## Config panes

-The configuarion dialogs are organized in "panes".
+The configuartion dialogs are organized in "panes".
 Each pane represents a specific configuration aspect.
 The context menu is used to switch between the panes.